connect-ph/web/README.md

 and harnessing new technologies such as software defined networking within the network and at the exchange.

+## Overview

+Cable network operators have to face and overcome several challenges in order to significantly gain a bigger share of the local Internet market.
+Among these are:

+1. There is a need to transform the existing infrastructure from one that supports the delivery of (almost exclusively) video content, to one that is able to deliver triple-play services and additional new services that will provide a competitive edge.
+Before any such transformation in infrastructure and services may be made, there should be requisite capability-building in terms of technology know-how to reengineer and operate these flexible and forward-looking infrastructures
+2. The cable industry needs to band together organizationally and physically interconnect in order to achieve better purchasing leverage, economies of scale, and attain a critical mass that puts it in a better position to compete with traditional large telecommunications operators.
+From a technical perspective, interconnectivity and domestic peering between local cable operators will ensure better domestic network performance, more profitable use of expensive transit links, access and lower pricing for higher-capacity international transit, and attractiveness for content providers to colocate local content caches.
+3. Even with the already-extensive legacy cable TV infrastructure, there are still geographically large areas that remain digitally underserved.
+Covering these areas would require large capital investments that would be difficult to recover due to poor profitability.
+Despite the possibility of serving new areas by unlocking the latent potential of cable TV providers, new access infrastructure approaches and business models will have to be developed and applied in order to expand service coverage far beyond the current geographic reach of legacy infrastructures.
+Towards this end, we propose a multi-stakeholder, multi-pronged strategy that may be described by the following: engagement, enhancement, exchange, enablement, and empowerment.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/connect-ph/web/edit/master/README.md) to maintain and preview the content for your website in Markdown files.